QuarkGluon/ruby_log_reveal/README.md

 RubyLogReveal
 =============

-Ruby Log Reveal allows log messages to be sent to LogReveal using the HTTPS API.
+Ruby Log Reveal allows log messages to be sent to LogReveal (http://logrevealhq.com) using the HTTPS API.

 It can be used instead of the default Ruby Logger and will return an instance of Logger.

 Usage
 -----

+RubyLogReveal can send either a string, with severity:

     require 'ruby_log_reveal'

-    log = RubyLogReveal.new(<INPUT URL>)
+    log = RubyLogReveal.new(<LOGREVEAL_LOGSTREAM_INPUT_URL>)

-    log.warn("A typical Ruby application warning message")
+    log.warn("Your Ruby application warning message")

-Or
+Or it can utilise a hash for key/value pair logging, again with severity:

     log.error({ :user_id => 23, :username => "johnsmith", :web_page => "/blog/how-to-build-a-logging-system", :message => "Blog object not found." })

-### With Rails
+### RubyLogReveal and Ruby on Rails

-config/environments/production.rb
+In the 'config/environments/production.rb'

     RailsApplication::Application.configure do
-      config.logger = RubyLogReveal.new(<INPUT URL>)
+      config.logger = RubyLogReveal.new(<LOGREVEAL_LOGSTREAM_INPUT_URL>)
     end

 Bugs